exAClior/MFQC.jl/docs/src/noise.md

 code decohere independent coherent errors." [^zhao]

 ## Analytic Study

-In 2016, Pauli Transfer Matrix was derived for repeition code to analytically analyze the amount of coherent error vs incoherent error on the level of logic qubit. [^greenbaum] There was indeed coherent error and "degree of coherence depends on the code distance and concatenation level.
+Progress in this subsection is mainly due to the 2002 paper [^rahn].
+In 2016, focusing on how noise scales with code distance and concatenation level, work for repeition code to analytically analyze the amount of coherent error vs incoherent error on the level of logic qubit. [^greenbaum]

-In 2019, Using Pauli Transfer Matrix, logical qubit channel was studied under many five-qubit, Steane, Shor, surface code.[^huang]
+In 2019, logical qubit channel was studied under many five-qubit, Steane, Shor, surface code but measurement was not considered.[^huang]

 In 2020, Obtaining different error syndrom by measurement may changes the effective logical channel.
 Studying the degeneracy collects equivalent logical channel hence improves simualtion [^beal2020].

 In 2020, analyzed toric code.
 "The coherence of the logical channel becomes strongly suppressed as the block length of the quantum error-correcting code